-The University’s vibrant relationship with the Greater Hartford community is a hallmark of President Harrison’s tenure.
-The University has become a recognized leader in helping to improve public schools.
+The University’s vibrant relationship with the Greater Hartford community is a hallmark of President Harrison’s leadership.
+The University is a recognized leader in helping to improve public schools.
 It is the only private university in the country with two public magnet schools on campus—the University of Hartford Magnet School and the University High School of Science and Engineering.

-All this is a long way from President Harrison's beginnings as a scholar of American literature and culture.
-A native of Pittsburgh, he graduated from Trinity College in Hartford in 1968, then earned a master’s degree from the University of Michigan in 1969.
+President Harrison is a scholar of American literature and culture.
+A native of Pittsburgh, he graduated from Trinity College in Hartford in 1968, and then earned a master’s degree from the University of Michigan in 1969.
 After an interim of three years to serve as a captain in the United States Air Force, President Harrison earned a doctorate from the University of California–Davis.
 His doctoral dissertation, “Out of Play: Baseball Fiction from Pulp to Art,” was one of the earliest scholarly treatments of baseball and its place in American life.

 He and his wife, Dianne, a scholar of 19th-century Victorian literature and mystery literature, make their home in Russell House, the president’s residence at the University of Hartford.